DragonRidersUnite/book/src/02-player-movement.md

 ## Checking for Input

-In `#tick` we'll check to see if a given input is pressed.
+In `#tick` (`#name` is Ruby shorthand for "the `name` method") we'll check to see if a given input is pressed.
 If it is, we'll change the sprite's x and y position accordingly.

 Our ole buddy `args` has a little something known as `args.inputs`.
 This lets us check... inputs!
 Isn't programming nice?
 Most of the time the words used in programming make sense.
 But some of the time, they really don't, and it's a gosh dang nightmare.
 Let's commit right here, right now to trying to name things in a way that's useful.
 Okay, you're committed.
 When you name a method `def thingy`, you'll remember this.
 And your ears will ring a little bit and your eyes will get just a little dry and you'll remember that you broke your commitment.